zencart/documentation/Contributing/main/coding_standards.md

 ```php
 <?php echo ' <div class=xxxxxx">' . sprintf(LANGUAGE_DEFINE, ...) . '</div>'; ?>
 ```
+## Separating content, markup and logic
+Where possible, try to keep these things separate:
+- Files in `includes/languages` should contain strings (not HTML/CSS markup);
+- Files in `includes/modules` and `includes/functions` should be where logic resides (not markup);
+- Files in `includes/templates` should be where display markup resides (not extensive logic).

 ## Namespaced Autoloading
 The [PSR-4 autoloading standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) is used for handling code in the \ZenCart namespace (ie: the files in `/includes/library`).